 With Articles, you can write, review, approve, and publish your policies in a non-linear fashion.
-Due to the nature of how Articles are used to create policies within PolicyCo, an organization can post a policy for immediate use by the employees, while continual incremental improvements are made to individual sections.
+Due to how Articles are used to create policies within PolicyCo, an organization can post a policy for immediate use by the employees while continual incremental improvements are made to individual sections.
 When the author is happy with their work, they can submit their Article(s) to the project manager for review and publishing.
-Once approved and published, the Article seamlessly folds into the overarching document with no need for additional formatting or styling.
+Once approved and published, the Article seamlessly folds into the overarching document without additional formatting or styling.
 With this publishing process, updates can be made to the “live” document efficiently without interrupting the organization’s usage of the currently approved policies.
 An additional benefit of this type of architecture is the ability to version control specific sections within a document instead of having specific version numbers for an entire policy [althought, if that is your preference, it’s something you can do].

 PolicyCo is the only online policy management tool that allows Article based organization.
 Other systems require that you enter policies as one large chunk.
-While this certainly is a straightforward approach, the tradeoff is that you will not have useful specificity for the procedures, controls, and attachments for a given policy.
-We feel really confident about the approach we’ve taken with Articles within PolicyCo and would invite you to try them for yourself.
+While this certainly is a straightforward approach, the tradeoff is that you will not have useful specificity for a given policy’s procedures, controls, and attachments.
+We feel really confident about the approach we’ve taken with Articles within PolicyCo and would invite you to try them yourself.